textjia/cnn/posts/post-5.md

 ---
-title: Sweet Talks About Orioles and a Magical Baseball Adventure!
+title: Candyland News: Sweet Talks About Orioles and a Magical Baseball Adventure!
 date: 2023-12-08
 ---

-# Sweet Talks About Orioles and a Magical Baseball Adventure! # 🌟🍭
+# Candyland News: Sweet Talks About Orioles and a Magical Baseball Adventure! # 🌟🍭

 Hey there, little candy enthusiasts!
 I have the most delightful story for you, straight from Candyland News!